Yusuf-Olonade/DataAnalytics_Projects/README.md

 [![](HR_Analytics_PowerBI/overview_page.PNG)](https://app.powerbi.com/view?r=eyJrIjoiYTdjODc1NjYtMzc1Ni00OTczLWE4MjgtNTU2YzIwMGRjYjYwIiwidCI6ImViNmY1ODUzLTZhODUtNDRjZC1hNGJiLTM3YzhiYjEzOWJjYyJ9)

+## Unveiling the Golden Age of Video Games with SQL

+This is a fun project where I employed the power of PostgreSQL to reveal the years in which game makers, players and critics love the most.
+There are two datasets, the game_sales dimension table and the reviews fact table.
+The logic was to identify the year where both players and critics gave high ratings and had the highest number of games sold.
+I validated the data, used different SQL queries and techniques such as JOINS, WHERE, HAVING(), SET THEORY, sub queries, etc to achieve this goal.
+It turned out that **2008** was the winner for the 3 groups.

 ## Analyzing Customer Attrition in Excel and Power BI

 Databel is a fictional telecom company experiencing customer churn, they